mlcommons/ck/docs/src/introduction.md

 enable portable MLOps, and make it possible to understand [what happens]( https://cknowledge.io/solution/demo-obj-detection-coco-tf-cpu-benchmark-linux-portable-workflows/#dependencies ) inside complex and "black box" computational systems.

-Our dream is to see portable workflows shared along with [all published research techniques](https://cKnowledge.io/events) to be able to reuse and compare them across different data sets, models, software, and hardware!
+Our dream is to see portable workflows shared along with new systems, algorithms, and [published research techniques](https://cKnowledge.io/events) to be able to quickly test, reuse and compare them across different data sets, models, software, and hardware!
 That is why we support related reproducibility and benchmarking initiatives including [artifact evaluation](https://cTuning.org/ae), [MLPerf](https://mlperf.org), [PapersWithCode](https://paperswithcode.com),